Esper CLI is Command line tool for the Esper APIs

 2. show

-Show the details of the group.
-Here, group-name is required to show group information.
+Shows the details of the group.
+Here, group-name is required and will return the information of the first group from the response list with the given name.
+Since nested groups allow the same name in different hierarchy levels, group-name and --groupid or -id option can be given together to show the corresponding group information.
 Use the --active or -a flag to mark this group as the active group.
 This will allow you to call further group commands without specifying the group.

 $ espercli group show [OPTIONS] [group-name]